reactioncommerce/reaction/docs/admin/faq.md

 # Frequently Asked Questions
 ## Is Reaction production ready?
 We're currently in our Beta release.
-Our [Features page](https://reactioncommerce.com/features) outlines what we have in store for our Beta and future releases.
+Our [Features page](//reactioncommerce.com/features) outlines what we have in store for our Beta and future releases.
 Production readiness will depend on your individual use case and requirements.

 ## What's your roadmap for Reaction?
-Our [Features page](https://reactioncommerce.com/features) outlines our roadmap and plans for Reaction.
-And here's our [project board](https://waffle.io/reactioncommerce/reaction).
+Our [Features page](//reactioncommerce.com/features) outlines our roadmap and plans for Reaction.
+And here's our [project board](//waffle.io/reactioncommerce/reaction).

 ## Do you offer hosted shops?
-Our Alpha release, where we offered hosted shops, is now closed.
-We will offer hosted shops with our Beta release in late 2015.
+Yes, we will offer hosted shops with the Beta release of our Platform as a Service (PaaS) in late 2015.
+Our Paas will give anyone the ability to launch Reaction shops.
+This will be an Early Access Beta Release of our PaaS solution for launching clusters of Docker-ized Reaction shops on a custom solution that we're developing that supports custom SSL certificates and domain names.
+Our vision is that you’ll be able to customize and extend, and then deploy your Reaction shops directly and conveniently on our platform.

 ## Is it possible for me to host a Reaction shop anywhere I want?
 Yes.
 You can host a Reaction shop on any host/virtual machine container that supports Meteor/Node.js and MongoDB.
-Our code is fully open source on GitHub at [github.com/reactioncommerce/reaction](https://github.com/reactioncommerce/reaction).
+Our code is fully open source on GitHub at [github.com/reactioncommerce/reaction](//github.com/reactioncommerce/reaction).

 ## Do you support multiple languages?
 Yes.
-We have [internationalization support](https://github.com/reactioncommerce/reaction-core/blob/master/docs/i18n.md) for numerous languages, and we support currency conversion and localized currency formats.
+We have [internationalization support](/github.com/reactioncommerce/reaction-core/blob/master/docs/i18n.md) for numerous languages, and we support currency conversion and localized currency formats.

 ## What is the pricing/licensing model?
 Reaction is currently free, and there will always be a free, open source version available.
 Eventually, we will offer premium plans with tiered pricing structures on the reactioncommerce.com platform.
 Our code is licensed under the GPL v3 license.
-The Terms & Conditions for shops hosted on our reactioncommerce.com platform can be found at [https://reactioncommerce.com/terms](https://reactioncommerce.com/terms).
+The Terms & Conditions for shops hosted on our reactioncommerce.com platform can be found at [//reactioncommerce.com/legal](https://reactioncommerce.com/legal).

 ## Is MongoDB/NoSQL best suited for ecommerce?
 We think so!
 We believe that the common SQL schema for legacy ecommerce platforms isn't just unnecessary; it's overkill.
 By rethinking the way the database is architected, there are numerous benefits of Mongo/NoSQL -- from speed to simplified code.